GenealogyBuff.com - Obituary and Death Notice Collection from Southern Missouri

 Helen Thomas, 77, Springfield, went to be with the Lord and a host of family and friends on Tuesday, Nov.
 25, 2003.
 Helen was born on May 15, 1926, in Poplar Bluff to John and Lula Crain.

 She was preceded in death by her parents and her brother, Norman.
-Survivors include her husband of 31 years, Rev. Damon Thomas; son Brad Thomas of Branson; a niece, Jeanne Watkins and family Johnny, Jason, Katy and Elizabeth of Waterloo, Ill.; along with many wonderful family members in Texas.
+Survivors include her husband of 31 years, Rev. Damon Thomas; son Brad Thomas of Branson; a niece, Jeanne Watkins and family Johnny, Jason, Katy and Elizabeth of Waterloo, Ill.; along with many wonderful family members in Louisiana and Texas.

 She then served passionately beside her husband Damon as he pastored churches in Missouri, including 21 years at Immanuel Baptist Church in Springfield, and most recently at Homeland Baptist Church.